CollectionBuilder/collectionbuilder-csv/docs/item_pages.md

 For more advanced configuration options, including generating other types of pages, see "docs/plugins.md".

 CB Page Gen passes all metadata fields through to Jekyll as if each was front matter on a normal file so that the values can be used to populate Item page content.
-This page object is passed to the layout matching the `object_template` value set in each item's metadata, falling back to the default `template` value (normally `item`).
+This page object is passed to the layout matching the `display_template` value set in each item's metadata, falling back to the default `template` value (normally `item`).

-## object_template Layouts
+## display_template Layouts

-The `object_template` layouts provide templates for presenting different item types.
+The `display_template` layouts provide templates for presenting different item types.
 The files are found in "_layouts" (default item layouts have the front matter `item-meta: true`, which adds item meta markup).

-Each object_template layout is typically constructed of modular item page components (found in "_includes/item/") and arranged using Bootstrap.
+Each display_template layout is typically constructed of modular item page components (found in "_includes/item/") and arranged using Bootstrap.
 This simplifies customization of the different item pages depending on collection needs.

 Default supported options: `item_image`,`item_pdf`, `item_video`, `item_audio`, `item_video_embed`, `item_record`, `item`.